Hannah Khalique-Brown

 Hannah Rose Khalique-Brown is a British actress.
-On television, she is known for portraying the lead role, Saara Parvin, in the Channel 4 series The Undeclared War (2022).
+On television, she is known for starring in the Channel 4 series The Undeclared War (2022–).
 Her films include Barbie (2023).

 Early life and education

 Hannah Khalique-Brown was born in Birmingham, England.
 Her father worked as an NHS surgeon and her mother, a barrister.

 She attended King Edward VI Camp Hill School for Girls, where she completed A Levels in English, history, and philosophy & ethics.
 She had her first acting experience in a year 9 boys' school production of Alice in Wonderland.

-Khalique-Brown graduated with first class honours from King's College London in 2020 with a Bachelor of Arts in English literature.
+Khalique-Brown graduated with first class honours from King's College London in 2020 with a Bachelor of Arts degree in English literature.

 Career

-In August 2019, Khalique-Brown auditioned for The DABB Generals Day, and won, a spot to perform in front of leading industry profesional's at their partnered location, Southwark Playhouse, after which she received three agents' offers.
+In August 2019, Khalique-Brown auditioned for The DABB Generals Day, and won a spot to perform in front of leading industry professionals at their partnered location, Southwark Playhouse, after which she received three agents' offers.

 In 2021, Khalique-Brown made her television debut with a seven-episode role as Anita Chandola in the BBC One medical soap opera Doctors.

 The following year, she earned her breakout role as Saara Parvin in Peter Kosminsky's Channel 4 thriller series The Undeclared War.
-Khalique-Brown was lauded by critics for her breakout, as a “newcomer” who "lead the cast in her scene-stealing (and surely star making) breakout role as Saara”.
-She was praised unanimously in broadsheets for her performance, with The Times writing “Khalique-Brown gives a masterclass in restrained acting”.
-The New Statesman wrote, “Khalique-Brown, a newcomer, is sensational” and the Sunday Times wrote “there are few experienced actors who can share a scene with Rylance and not disappear and Khalique-Brown holds her own.”
+Khalique-Brown was lauded by critics for her breakout, as a "newcomer" who "lead[s] the cast in her scene-stealing (and surely star making) breakout role as Saara”.
+She was praised unanimously in broadsheets for her performance, with The Times writing: “Khalique-Brown gives a masterclass in restrained acting”.
+The New Statesman wrote: “Khalique-Brown, a newcomer, is sensational” and The Sunday Times wrote: "there are few experienced actors who can share a scene with Rylance and not disappear and Khalique-Brown holds her own."
 A second season of The Undeclared War was announced in February 2025.

 In 2024, Khalique-Brown reunited with Kosminsky and Rylance to play Dorothea Wolsey in the BAFTA nominated Wolf Hall: The Mirror and the Light.
-The Telegraph wrote “The standout scene […] sees Cromwell at his most vulnerable, as he attempts to reach out to Cardinal Wolsey's illegitimate daughter, Dorothea (Hannah Khalique-Brown)”.
-Other critics also praised Khalique-Brown’s performance opposite Rylance as a standout, with The Guardian writing “There is an extraordinary scene with the illegitimate daughter of his beloved Cardinal Wolsey that blows your mind as it breaks your heart.
-Along with him, you must gather the scattered pieces of both before you can continue.”
+The Daily Telegraph wrote: "The standout scene […] sees Cromwell at his most vulnerable, as he attempts to reach out to Cardinal Wolsey's illegitimate daughter, Dorothea (Hannah Khalique-Brown)".
+Other critics also praised Khalique-Brown’s performance opposite Rylance as a standout, with The Guardian writing: "There is an extraordinary scene with the illegitimate daughter of his beloved Cardinal Wolsey that blows your mind as it breaks your heart.
+Along with him, you must gather the scattered pieces of both before you can continue."